Fit Person Interview Walkthrough: What Actually Happens on the Day of Your Ofsted Visit

 The Ofsted fit person interview is a structured assessment of fitness under Schedule 2 of the Children's Homes (England) Regulations 2015, Regulation 26 (responsible individual) and Regulation 33 (registered manager) — it is neither a job interview nor a knowledge recall test, but a regulatory judgment assessment where polished answers without substance work against the candidate.

-Who is in the room and why each person is there
+Who is in the room, and why is each person there?

 The Ofsted fit person interview is conducted in a private room with the inspector and the single candidate present — registered manager and responsible individual interviews are always held separately, consultants and solicitors are not permitted in the formal interview block, and inspectors mark candidates down when third parties answer on the candidate's behalf.